-Alternative educational loans are designed to assist students and their families who either are not eligible for federal loans, or who need additional educational financing and have for some reason decided not to pursue a Federal Parent or Graduate PLUS Loan.
+Alternative educational loans are designed to assist students and their families who either are not eligible for federal loans, or who need additional educational financing and have for some reason decided not (click here for a brief presentation on added benefits of federal educational loans) to pursue a Federal Parent or Graduate PLUS Loan.
 Loan approval is generally based on creditworthiness and ability to repay.
 Alternative loans are available to students who are enrolled and pursuing a degree program at Tulane University .
 As with any loan, careful consideration should be made in determining amounts to be borrowed, as the loan must be repaid.
 Alternative loans may be an option for international students who are not eligible to apply for federal loans but who have access to a creditworthy U.S. citizen or permanent resident cosigner.
 If the student is a dependent and eligible for federal loans, a parent should always consider the Federal Parent PLUS Loan first since this loan may be a better option for financing.

 Only borrow what you need and try to limit your level of borrowing.